Kainzor/Kainzor/README.md

 <h1>Hi, I'm Sigfus and welcome to my new Portfolio!</h1>

 Hey there!
-I'll be updating this space regularly whenever there’s something new to share.<br>
+I'll be updating this space regularly whenever there’s something new to share.

 This portfolio is my way of documenting my learning journey and everything from study notes and progress updates to certifications I’ve earned and goals I’m working towards.

 <h1>About me</h1>